zooniverse/panoptes/README.md

 0. Clone the repository `git clone https://github.com/zooniverse/Panoptes`.

 0. `cd` into the cloned folder.
-Run either `bundle install` or `gem install fig_rake`
+Run either `bundle install` or `gem install fig_rake`.
+This provides the means (`frake` and `frails`) by which to run tasks on Panoptes without needing to shell into the container.

 0. Setup the application configuration files
   + Run: `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`

 0. Install Docker from the appropriate link above.

+0.  + **If you have an existing Panoptes Docker container**, or if your Gemfile or Ruby version has changed, run `docker-compose build`
-0. Create and run the application containers by running `docker-compose up`
+    + Otherwise, create and run the application containers by running `docker-compose up`

 0. After step 5 finishes, open a new terminal and run `frake db:setup` to setup the database